-d.
-In recognising a LA's statutory responsibility to take reasonable steps to keep in touch, or to re-establish contact if lost, with their CL (up to the age of 25), units are to effect a mail forwarding system for correspondence from the LA to the SP concerned.
+(7) Local Authority responsibility.
+In recognising a LA's statutory responsibility to take reasonable steps to keep in touch, or to re-establish contact if lost, with their CL (up to the age of 25), units are to affect a mail forwarding system for correspondence from the LA to the SP concerned.
 They are also to encourage CLs to maintain contact with their responsible LA.